-Dental occlusion is the coming together of teeth - a meeting of two surfaces made of the hardest stuff in your body and the movement of those surfaces against each other.
-You probably haven't devoted a lot of thought to making those surfaces do either of those things because, for most of us, it just happens.
+Dental occlusion is the coming together of teeth: a meeting of two surfaces made of the hardest material in your body - and the movement of those surfaces against each other.
+You probably haven't given much thought to making those surfaces do either of those things because, for most of us, it just happens naturally.

-Thankfully, your brain is able to coordinate 32 teeth and dozens of muscles into a harmonious movement without telling you what it’s doing.
-When you're enjoying dinner with your favorite person, this is a very good thing.
+Thankfully, your brain can coordinate 32 teeth and dozens of muscles into a harmonious movement without you worrying about it.
+When you're enjoying dinner with your favourite person, this is an excellent thing.
 If you are grinding your teeth away, it's not the best, and you could be setting yourself up for occlusal disease.

-Your teeth were designed to last a lifetime, but there are some things that can get in the way of that happening.
+Your teeth were designed to last a lifetime, but some things can get in the way of that happening.
 Three main diseases are responsible for negatively affecting your teeth:

 An obvious injury, like a broken tooth, often belies the underlying cause.
-A variety of symptoms such as wear, sensitivity, cracks, loose teeth, breaking teeth, sore muscles, painful jaw joints, headaches, acid reflux, breathing disorders, and sleep apnea – these and more can be associated with occlusal disease.
+A variety of symptoms such as wear, sensitivity, cracks, loose teeth, breaking teeth, sore muscles, painful jaw joints, headaches, acid reflux, breathing disorders, sleep apnoea and more can be associated with occlusal disease.

-Your HBSD dentist has invested considerable time into developing the ability to recognize the signs of occlusal disease and provide or recommend appropriate treatment to halt, and often reverse, its effects.
-Recognizing occlusal disease as early as possible increases the probability that you will keep your teeth and have young teeth at an elderly age.
+Your HBSD dentist has invested considerable time into developing the ability to recognize the signs of occlusal disease and can provide or recommend appropriate treatment to halt, and often reverse its effects.
+Identifying occlusal disease as early as possible increases the probability that you will keep your natural teeth and have youthful teeth as you age.

 Not many years ago, most senior citizens wore partials or dentures today, that number is a small fraction of what it used to be.
-Since fewer people suffer loss of their teeth today, the effects of occlusal disease can be seen in an ever-increasing number of adults.
-If we address the underlying problems in the early stages, we can often avoid many of the restorations and repairs that adult find necessary might have been avoided if the signs of occlusal disease had been recognized and the underlying problems addressed in the early stages.
+Since fewer people suffer the loss of their teeth today, we see the effects of the occlusal disease in an ever-increasing number of adults.
+If we address the underlying problems in the early stages, we can often avoid many of the restorations and repairs that become necessary for adults.

 Silent signs of occlusal disease

-The interaction of tooth against tooth can cause painful symptoms such as those noted above, but the real dangers are the underlying causes and the changes that produce effects that are not immediately and readily apparent to you.
-Whether or not you experience pain, the damage to teeth and the progression of the underlying cause are as real as a painful injury.
-Our bodies adapt to the things we do and often fail to alert us until something is so damaged or broken that it can be difficult to bring things back to health.
+The interaction of tooth against tooth can cause painful symptoms such as those noted above.
+Still, the real dangers are the underlying causes and the changes that produce effects that are not immediately and readily apparent to you.
+Whether or not you experience any pain, the damage to teeth and the progression of the underlying cause are as problematic as a painful injury.
+Our bodies adapt to the things we do and often fail to alert us until something is so damaged or broken that it can be difficult to restore things to health.

-Your HBDS dentist routinely incorporates evaluation of the signs and symptoms of occlusal disease into every comprehensive evaluation and periodic examination you experience in this office.
-He or she knows that “looking into the future” means providing you with information about what's happening today that will impact your teeth and your life 5, 10, 20 and more years from now.
+Your HBDS dentist routinely incorporates an evaluation of the signs and symptoms of occlusal disease into every comprehensive and periodic examination you have with us.
+He or she knows the importance of providing you with information about what's happening today that will impact your teeth in the future.

-Keeping your teeth in maximum comfort, function, and esthetics for your entire lifetime depends on us working together to see and address the signs and symptoms of the disease processes that work against that goal.
-Failure to address them has a profound impact on your overall health and your life.
+Keeping your teeth in maximum comfort, function, and aesthetics for your entire life depends on us working together to see and address the signs and symptoms of the disease processes that work against that goal.
+Failure to address them has a profound impact on your overall health and enjoyment of life.